Michele Sindona: Early life and education

-Born at Patti, a small comune (municipality) in the province of Messina (Sicily), to a Neapolitan father, a florist who specialized in funeral wreaths, and a Sicilian mother, Sindona was educated by the Jesuits, and showed very early in his life an unusual aptitude for mathematics and economics.
+Born into a poor family in Patti, a small comune (municipality) in the province of Messina (Sicily), to a Neapolitan father, a florist who specialized in funeral wreaths, and a Sicilian mother, Sindona was educated by the Jesuits, and showed very early in his life an unusual aptitude for mathematics and economics.
 He graduated with a law degree from the University of Messina in 1942.
-He then moved from Sicily to Northern Italy where he worked as a tax lawyer and an accountant for companies such as Società Generale Immobiliare and SNIA Viscosa, but immediately turned away from the law and began working in smuggling operations with the Mafia.
-He soon moved to Milan, and his skill and dexterity in transferring money to avoid taxation soon became known to Mafia bosses.
-By 1957, he had become closely associated with the Gambino family and was chosen to manage their profits from heroin sales.